joelNguyenn1010/test/take-home-questions.md

    Given the list [1, 3, 3, 5, 5, 6, 6, 5, 3, 3]
    It should return [3, 5]
    ```
+  Assumption:
+  * There can only be two most frequent numbers in the array (array like this `[2, 2, 1, 1, 3, 3]` with three frequency will not be accepted)

    Anwser:
    ```
     func twoMostFrequent(nums []int) []int {